YathishGP003/saas-farmer/README.md

 2. Upload an image of a plant showing disease symptoms
 3. Click the "Analyze Plant Disease" button
 4. View the results that include disease name, cure recommendations, and prevention tips

+## How to Use Weather & Farming Advice

+1. Go to the Dashboard
+2. Either:
+   - Select your city from the dropdown menu, or
+   - Click the location pin button to use your current GPS location
+3. Optionally select a crop type to get crop-specific advice
+4. View the current weather, 7-day forecast, and AI-generated farming advice
+5. Weather data automatically updates every hour

 ## How to Set Up WhatsApp Bot